nospam2000/ch341-baudrate-calculation/README.md

 #### Divisor values < 8 ####

 The divisor register doesn't treat all values equally.
-The `divisor` values from 9 to 256 are just used normally, but when `prescaler=1` the values between 8 and 2 give a divisor which is just half of its value, for example using `divisor=8` only divides by 4.
+The `divisor` values from 9 to 256 are just used normally, but when `prescaler=1` the values between 8 and 2 give a divisor which is double of the specified value, for example using `divisor=8` divides by 16.

 `divisor = 1` results in a actual divisor of 78 when `prescaler=1` and is therefore not used.